AlasGou/Software-Development-Quick-Tutorials/README.md

 # Software-Development-Quick-Tutorials
 A list of tutorials designed to get the principles across as quick possible, but not necessarily in a detailed way.
-I will provide further reading for more information.
+I will provide further reading in each section for more information.

+I generally write software for large publicly accesible e-commerce sites, and these software tutorials reflect that.